 The new OGC -certification offers that stamp of quality and conformance.
 "It helps customers wade through the variety of products available in the market," Taylor said.Benefits of ITIL process-compliant software

 How does ITIL software certification benefit data center managers?
-The logic is that the
+The logic is that the closer ITSM software workflows and terminologies match the processes in the ITIL books, the easier it will be for organizations to build standardized ITIL disciplines.

 Organizations can implement ITIL more quickly if they don't have to build custom workflows from scratch, and everyone in the IT department can share a common terminology.